undergoing-culture/Philosophy/02 Cultural Limitations.md

 Is this sexual?
 Almost.
 Or at least, eventually.

-This is being part of a culture.
+This is a part of being a culture.

 This is being cultured.